afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step4.md

 Keptn is unopinionated on the observability platform that provides metrics for the quality evaluations.

-Each observability provider will, of course, have strengths, weaknesses and slightly differing setups but overall, the big picture of what can be acheived with Keptn remains the same.
+Each observability provider will, of course, have strengths, weaknesses and slightly differing setups but overall, the big picture of what can be achieved with Keptn remains the same.

 ## Configure Prometheus and Run an SLO-based Quality Gated Release